zulip/zulip-mobile/docs/howto/windows.md

 This is a guide on doing Zulip Mobile development on a Windows machine.

-It's highly recommended that you install [WSL][wsl-home] / "Ubuntu for Windows", and use `bash` instead of `cmd.exe` for your main shell prompt.
+If you'll be spending a lot of time developing Zulip Mobile, or if you're already very familiar with the command line on Linux or macOS, it's highly recommended that you install [WSL][wsl-home] / "Ubuntu for Windows", and use `bash` instead of `cmd.exe` for your main shell prompt.

 WSL is a [pretty magical][wsl-announce-ubuntu] piece of engineering, and it gives you access to the same ecosystem of command-line tools that people on Linux and macOS have been contributing to for decades -- while integrating